9 Different Types of Owls in Kansas

 3. Short-Eared Owl

-The Short-eared Owl is a species of owl that can be found in Kansas.
+The Short-eared Owl is a species of owl found in Kansas.

-This medium-sized owl is usually around 20-25 inches tall with mottled brown, white, and black feathers.
+This medium-sized owl is usually 20-25 inches tall and has mottled brown, white, and black feathers.
 It has yellow eyes, long legs, and a rounded head.

-The Short-eared Owl is a migratory species often seen in open grasslands during the winter months.
+The Short-eared Owl is a migratory species often seen in open grasslands during winter.

 Its diet consists mainly of small rodents such as voles and mice.
-These owls are often spotted at dusk or dawn, flying low over fields, meadows, and marshes in search of food.
+These owls are often spotted at dusk or dawn, flying low over fields, meadows, and marshes for food.

-The Short-eared Owl, one of the types of owls in Kansas, prefers to nest on the ground or in low shrubs and thickets.
+The Short-eared Owl, one of the owls in Kansas, prefers to nest on the ground or in low shrubs and thickets.

-These owls can be seen in Kansas during the months of October through March.
+These owls can be seen in Kansas from October through March.

 4. American Barn Owl

-The American Barn Owl is an owl species that are native to the state of Kansas.
+The American Barn Owl is an owl species that is native to the state of Kansas.

 It is recognizable by its distinct white, heart-shaped face and rusty brown feathers.